avierstr/amplicon_sorter/README.md

 `-sg', '--similar_genes`: 'Similarity to sort genes in groups (value between 50 and 100).
 Default=55.0

+`-ssg', '--similar_species_groups`: Similarity to CREATE species groups (value between 50 and 100).
+Default=92.0

-`-ss', '--similar_species`: Similarity to sort to species level (value between 50 and 100).
+`-ss', '--similar_species`: Similarity to ADD sequences to a species group (value between 50 and 100).
 Default=85.0

 `-sfq', '--save_fastq`: Save the results also in fastq files (fastq files will not contain the consensus sequence)

 `-ra', '--random`: Takes random reads from the inputfile if --maxreads is lower than total number of reads that passed criteria

 `-of', '--outputfolder`: Save the results in the specified outputfolder.
 Default = current working directory

+`-ho', '--histogram_only`: Only makes a read length histogram.
+Can be interesting to see what the minlength and maxlength setting should be.

+`-so', '--species_only`: Only creates species groups and sort to species level.
+This can only be done if the whole script has run once without this option.
+This is to save time if you play with the `--similar_species` and/or `--similar_species_groups` parameters.
+It is using the same `--maxreads`, `--minlength`, `--maxlength` data that is produced in the first part of the script, so those 3 parameters are ignored here.

 ### How it works (in short):